jjenkov/pde-pdl-specification/pde-specification.md

 ## Key
+A key field represents a property name in an object field (like a key in a map / dictionary) or a column name in a table field.
+Keys (property names or column names) are typically not longer than 65535 bytes long.

+The value of a key field is just s sequence of bytes in the same way as in a bytes field.
+How they bytes are interpreted (as binary values, ASCII characters or UTF-8 characters etc.) is up to the user of the key field.

 The Key type code numeric values go from 125 to and including 143.

 ## Object
+An object field contains other PDE fields nested inside it.
+These nested fields can be either pairs of key fields and other fields, or it can be just other non-key fields.

+An object that contains pairs of key fields and other fields is interpreted like an object with pairs of property names and values.

+An object that contains only non-key fields is interpreted like an object of only the property values.
+You will need to have some information outside the object field to know what property each nested field is the value of.
+You could do this with some kind of schema or other contract that specifies what each nested field represents.

 The Object type code numeric values go from 144 to and including 152.

+    8F    # Object field with null value

+    91       # Object field with 2 length bytes
+    0B00     # The length bytes (with the value 11 (000B) encoded in small endian) 7F 4331  # Key field with the value C1
+    04 01    # Positive integer field with value 1
+    7F 4332  # Key field with the value C2
+    4C XXXX   # UTF-8 field with 2 bytes length

 ## Table
+A table field contains "rows" of fields (sets of fields) that each represents a record in a tabular structure.
+This is similar to how data is encoded inside a CSV file, or in the results from a query to a relational database.

+A table field only contains the column names once - at the beginning of the table - just like in a CSV file.
+The column names are represented by a series of key fields.
+Each key field represents the name (key) of a single column of fields.

+Each row in the table consists of a set PDE fields.
+Each field in a row (a record) corresponds to a value for a column in the table.
+If you imagine a table containing a list of similarly structured objects (rows / records), then the property names of the objects is only contained once in the table field, followed by the values for each property - for each row (object / record).

+The column name series of key fields ends at the first non-key field.

 The Table type code numeric values go from 153 to and including 161.

+    98        # A table field with the value null

+    9A        # A table field with 2 length bytes (this is the type code) 1700      # The 2 length bytes with a value of 23 (23 bytes within the table field - after the length bytes) 04 03     # A positive integer field telling the number of rows in the table (3 rows).

+    7F 4331   # First key field - representing the first column name (C1).
+    7F 4332   # First key field - representing the first column name (C2).

+    0401 4CXXXX     # First row with a positive integer field and an UTF-8 field 0403 4CXXXX     # Second row with a positive integer field and an UTF-8 field 0408 4CXXXX     # Third row with a positive integer field and an UTF-8 field

 ## Metadata